bryan-sebastian/custom-csv-importer/README.md

 6. Go to Tools > Import
 7. Run the Custom CSV Importer
 8. Upload your CSV file
-9. Boila!
+9. Ka-Chow!
 Your data has been imported! :)

 ### NOTE!!!!!